joshnuss/svelte-stripe/src/routes/index.md

 #### Payment Element

-The latest component from Stripe is an all-in-one form that supports credit cards, SEPA, GooglePay and ApplePay.
+An all-in-one component that supports credit cards, SEPA, GooglePay and ApplePay.

-To use it, use the `<PaymentElement>` component:
+To use it, drop a `<PaymentElement>` component in your form:

 ```html
 <form on:submit|preventDefault={submit}>